-Insider pressure groups are those groups which have a connection inside the government office.
-The government consults these groups about various projects like social projects.
-Insiders pressure groups establish a bridge between the government and the population of a country.
+Insider pressure groups are the ones that have a connection inside the government office.
+The government consults about various projects like social projects.
+They establish a bridge between the government and the population of a country.

-They represent the views of a large population of the country in front of the government and make them take decisions which are in favor of the population.
-Insider pressure groups can be of three types, such as low profile pressure groups, high profile, and ultra-insider ones.
+They represent the views of a large population of the country in front of the government and make them take decisions that are in favor of the population.
+Insider pressure groups can be of three types, such as low profile, high profile, and ultra-insider ones.

-Usually, when a group is created, it is a low profile pressure group.
-However, as the group becomes old, and it establishes a connection with the people working inside the government, it gains power and turns into a high profile or ultra insider group.
-Ultra insider pressure groups are the most powerful pressure groups.
+Usually, when a group is created, it is a low profile.
+However, as they become old, and it establishes a connection with the people working inside the government, it gains power and turns into a high profile or ultra insider groups, they are the most powerful ones.

-And on the other hand, outsider groups are the groups which don’t have a connection with the government.
+And on the other hand, the outsiders don’t have a connection with the government.

 Outsider pressure groups don’t work with the government and provide their opinion on decision making.
 However, they opt for other methods such as strategies, petition, and civil disobedience, etc. to make the government to get agreed with them.

-There are also three types of outsiders group such as Outsider’s group by necessity, potential insider’s group, and ideological Outsider Groups.
+There are also three types of outsiders groups such as Outsider’s group by necessity, potential insider’s group, and ideological Outsider Groups.

-For example, if the government tries to destroy a community club of a small town or prevention of the destruction of public property, etc. these groups are also referred to as temporary groups because these groups are formed and come in action for a particular social cause.
+For example, if the government tries to destroy a community club of a small town or prevention of the destruction of public property, etc. they are also referred to as temporary groups because they are formed and come in action for a particular social cause.

-The existence of local group also ends when their conditions and demands are met.
+The existence of a local group also ends when their conditions and demands are met.

 These are the opposite of local pressure groups.
-These groups work across various countries under the same name.
-These pressure groups work for various social causes all around the world.
+They work across various countries under the same name and for various social causes all around the world.